kevinlekiller/linux_intel_display_overclocking/README.md

 --------
 ##xrandr Guide:

-We will find a modeline that works using cvt12 and xrandr and set the mode on login using the `~/.xprofile` file.
+We will find a modeline that works using cvt12 and xrandr and set the mode on login using an executable script in the `~/.config/autostart-scripts` folder.

 #### Find the port the monitor is connected to: